capnmidnight/UnityLibraryManagement/README.md

 ```

 #### Exercising the example (ChuckNorris.Console)
-The `ChuckNorris.Console` project is set to `netcoreapp3.1` (.NET Core 3.1) to show that this code is useable without Unity, in other runtimes that support .NET Standard 2.0
+The `ChuckNorris.Console` project is set to `netcoreapp3.1` (.NET Core 3.1) to show that this code is usable without Unity, in other runtimes that support .NET Standard 2.0
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">